 In the previous article, I began to introduce my CAST model of communication, and explained the first aspect of it: Concept.
 In this article, I introduce the other three aspects of the model: Audience, Shaping, and Transmission.

 As I wrote in the previous article, the very simple model of communication is inadequate.
 It assumes that the conversation partners hear everything clearly and understood each other perfectly.
 This is far from the truth, as is clear within a social semiotic theory of communication.
-This article
+This article introduces my CAST model of communication, and considers the first aspect of it: Concept.

 Gunther Kress's social semiotic theory of communication emphasises the roles of the initiator (providing prompts for a recipient) and recipient of communication (interpreting the prompt), and of the use of multiple modes.